paritytech/parity-db/README.md

 ### Reindex
 When a collision can't be resolved, a new table is created with twice the capacity.
 Insertion is immediately continued to the new table.
 A background process is started that moves entries from the old table to the new.
 All queries during that process check both tables.

+#### Review

+TODO duplicate tables, they got different names depending on accesses so it is ok, TODO does it lock write? prev comment indicate not but double querying: insert in new.
+TODO check if there may be concurrency issue with the background process??? (not if write is done on previous table: seems ~??).

 ## Transaction pipeline
 On `commit` all data is first moved to an in-memory overlay, making it available for queries.
 The commit is then added to the commit queue.
 This allows for `commit` function to return as early as possible.
 Commit queue is processed by a commit worker that collects data that would be modified in the tables and writes it to the available log file.
 All modified index and value table pages are placed in the in-memory overlay.
 The file is then handled to another background thread that flushes it to disk and adds it to the finalization queue.
 Finally, another thread handles the finalization queue.
 It reads the file and applies all changes to the tables, clearing the page overlay.

 On startup if the log files exists they are validated for corruption and enacted upon the tables.

+### Review

+'data is first moved to an in-memory overlay' -> is it log 'end_record' ? (begin_record create a writer that end_record flush into in memory.
+'The commit is then added to the commit queue' -> 'log.to_file' in 'end_record' : actually append before, but under a lock. -> meaning commit queue is file for 'append'. (the higher index in sort, make sense).
+-> at end the append become the source for next step 'Commit queue is processed by a commit worker that collects data that would be modified in the tables and writes it to the available log file' -> this should be working on the two log file that are not use for append: source is flushing dest is reading: fn 'flush_one'.
+'The file is then handled to another background thread that flushes it to disk and adds it to the finalization queue' -> fn 'read_next' (use a LogReader).

+So three file with same format, ordered by execution: appending -> flushing -> reading appending receive committed change first: lock on commit of the single writer reading is writing to backend: lock by backend thread. flushing is ???: queue to avoid reading locking appending probably actually would make sense if just a tmp ptr to file.

+TODO put those on function from log.

+TODO unclear why clear value not at same pace -> that is probably when we read an insert index we insert a clear value which in read_end will remove value from in memory overlay: seems inefficient (except to allow atomicity), but what happen when you clear something that was change a second time before read_next call.
+Excpet if state machine is tightly processed, seems racy at first.

+TODO seems interesting to indicate the transaction buffer:
+- first the LogWriter overlay, local to the write only thread (not shared).
+- second the shared overlay, it is a buffer to allow queueing changes.
+- third is the file queuing change (redundant with shared overlay)
+- last is the db tables/files.

+So query goes through shared overlay and file, and if write is enable, query also goes through writer.

 # Potential issues
 * Memory mapped IO won't be able to support 32-bit systems once the index grows to 2GB.